jensbrehmen/sirishortcuts/README.md

 *   [Emergency](https://github.com/PowitOfficial/sirishortcuts/tree/master/shortcuts/Emergency): Are you in danger?
 Launch this shortcut as fast as possible.
 It saves battery life, sends your current location to your chosen contacts, starts recording secretly, while uploading it to your favorite cloud service.
 *   [Good Morning](https://github.com/PowitOfficial/sirishortcuts/tree/master/shortcuts/Good%20Morning): The dopest morning routine you’ll ever have.
 Siri greets you, tells the time, date, the weather, your upcoming events and the latest news.
 Weather functionality requires the CARROT app.

+## How to contribute
+Do you have a Shortcut suggestion?
+Or made one on your own?

+**Contributing is easy**:
+*   Copy the iCloud link of your Shortcut.
+*   Share your Shortcut as file '_shortcutName.shortcut_'.
+*   Send your pull request!